Corporate agriculture consolidation in Wisconsin is leading to poisoned wells—and a political rethinking

 Although he lost the race with nearly 40% of votes, Lynn is proud of the 90-some thousand dollars that were spent to defeat him and the fact that water quality is now a leading issue among voters in Wisconsin.

-In November, he hopes Joe Biden will win, though he says Biden’s history of supporting corporate interests make him wary.
+In November, he hopes Joe Biden will win, though he says Biden’s history of supporting corporate interests makes him wary.
 Lynn’s ideal candidate is one that acknowledges systemic problems and doesn’t let corporate influence stop them from doing what’s best for their constituents.
 “I would like to see more and more politicians be responsive to the people, but I’m just not seeing it at this time,” he said.

 “People should be outraged”

 As president of the Wisconsin Farmers Union, it’s Darin Von Ruden’s job to put the concerns of union members to candidates on the campaign trail this year.
-He spoke with Biden in May at a virtual roundtable on rural issues, and told the former VP that most problems “boil down to economics,” telling of the challenges monopolies present to small farmers and the inability for producers to control their milk prices.
+He spoke with Biden in May at a virtual roundtable on rural issues and told the former VP that most problems “boil down to economics,” telling of the challenges monopolies present to small farmers and the inability for producers to control their milk prices.
 While Biden didn’t dwell on promises to trust-bust during the roundtable discussion, Von Ruden is pleased that Biden calls for strengthening antitrust enforcement in his Plan for Rural America.

 The Farmers Union is nonpartisan and advocates for farmers no matter whom they vote for, but lately Von Ruden has seen a change in union members’ attitude.
-“What I’m hearing more and more is that we need to have an administration that, for us, provides some stability, not only for the county itself, but the marketplace… it’s a sign that farmers are frustrated with the current administration.”
+“What I’m hearing more and more is that we need to have an administration that, for us, provides some stability, not only for the county itself, but the marketplace . . . it’s a sign that farmers are frustrated with the current administration.”

 Back in Kewaunee County the Utesches are sitting on their porch, but they are no longer talking about the manure being spread on the fields.
 They are talking about the uncertain future of small farmers at the heart of rural communities across America, and about a government that for years has put the interests of big businesses first.

-“We get a lot of talk but we get very little action to change,” Lynn Utesch said.
+“We get a lot of talk, but we get very little action to change,” Lynn Utesch said.

 “People should be outraged,” Nancy said.
 “They absolutely should be.”